-- Required equipment: headlights, a spark arrester, and brake and muffler system
+- Required equipment: headlights, a spark arrester, and a brake and muffler system

-While ATVs can be used for work and play, it’s important to practice safe driving and riding habits.
-Reckless driving or lacking the proper safety gear can lead to serious injuries, or even worse, death.
-Below are 5 safety tips provided by Life Lanes that every ATV driver should follow.
+While ATVs can be used for work and play, practicing safe driving and riding habits is important.
+Reckless driving or lacking the proper safety gear can lead to serious injuries or death.
+Below are five safety tips provided by Life Lanes that every ATV driver should follow.

-Before you hop on your ATV, you need to make sure you’re suited up with the right safety attire.
+Before hopping on your ATV, you must ensure you’re equipped with the right safety attire.
 Start with the basics: a helmet, closed-toe shoes, long pants, and a long-sleeved shirt.
 If you want additional protection, consider an outside chest protector, motocross pants, and motocross boots, but depending on how you ride, you may need more.
 Regardless of what you choose to wear, it’s important to have these four basic items riding an ATV:

 - Goggles: Wear goggles while off-roading, as they can help protect your eyes from dust, dirt, rocks, or anything else that could impair your vision while driving.

 - Helmet: Protect your noggin at all costs!
 Invest in a high-quality ATV helmet that is durable and comfortable for your head shape.
 The Department of Transportation should also approve your helmet.

-- First-aid kit: You don’t need to have the whole hospital in your kit, just keep it simple.
-Items to include should be Band-Aids, gauze, alcohol wipes, and antibiotic cream.
+- First-aid kit: You don’t need to have the whole hospital in your kit.
+Just keep it simple.
+Items should include Band-Aids, gauze, alcohol wipes, and antibiotic cream.